 Entering Other Dimensions and Meeting Entities

 It's possible as well, to be pulled into another dimension through a scrying medium.
 Once there, a diviner will pick up messages to convey or may alternatively experience lessons they are to learn.
 Such lessons may be of any nature, from personal, to occult, to ones concerning their spiritual growth and evolution.

 When entering another dimension in an aforementioned way, it is not physical transportation.
 It feels, rather, as if one is spiritually and or mentally elsewhere.
-Additionally, there are scryers who speak to entities that supply them with divinatory or otherwise helpful messages.
+Additionally, some scryers speak to entities that supply them with divinatory or otherwise helpful messages.

-It should be known, that an entity can fully manifest outside of an object.
+It should be known that an entity can fully manifest outside of an object.
 While it happens relatively commonly apart from divination, it is an experience that can be initiated through scrying.
-Furthermore, there are seers who channel the deceased, both animal and human.
+Furthermore, some seers channel the deceased, both animal and human.

 Are Entities, Especially Demons, to Be Feared?

 Our age of spirit has changed considerably.
 Now, we are more open-minded and accepting of spiritual events than in the past.
 For this reason, it's not uncommon for the aware to receive messages from those who have traditionally been referred to as demons.
 Do not let the thought of this bother you, as they are amazingly helpful and insightful beings.

 The word "demon" is nothing more than a label.
 A demon, in fact, is the polar opposite energy of an angel; their opposing energies allow for balance.
 Though it may come as a surprise, angels are not warm and fuzzy beings, just as demons are not vicious, conniving, and mean.
 Both types of entities have light and dark sides, like most entities.